 When taking a leadership role at any organization, implementing a culture of employee engagement should be your initial focus.
 This is especially important when you consider that only 33 percent of the American workforce is engaged with their work, according to Gallup’s State of the American Workplace report—and your organization is likely no exception.

 According to Udemy’s 2018 Millennials at Work study, 42 percent of employees said learning and development was the most important benefit when deciding where to work.
-Training and educating employees is the best way to increase retention and makes you look good as a new leader.
+Training and educating employees is the best way to increase retention and make you look good as a new leader.

 The key is getting it right.
 The same old boring learning program will do anything but engage employees.
 Avoid this potential setback by implementing a blended learning strategy, which incorporates both online and in-person learning.
 Lisa Burke, a talent pool development expert, explains in Blended Learning: A Training Strategy That Fosters ROI, why this is so effective:

 “Blending online instruction with in-person interaction results in a more dynamic learning experience and helps employees retain the information much faster than if they were presented with solely a two-hour lecture or two-hour WebEx video.
 The classroom session with in-person discussion and activities serves to solidify information in the learner’s mind since employees will be taking an active and interactive role in the instructional process.”